Skip to content

 • legacy_execution_policy_compat (via **kwargs): Removed.

-• Migration hint: legacy execution parameters are no longer accepted; use fill_policy.
+• Migration hint: legacy execution parameters and the fill_policy dict are no longer accepted; pass a FillMode object.

 • strict_strategy_params: Whether to strictly validate strategy constructor parameters (default True).